onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Code based order is the only way towards a rules based order

-Witgenstein quote - to understand is to know what to do
+> "To understand is to know what to do." - [Ludwig Wittgenstein](https://www.goodreads.com/quotes/10113979-to-understand-is-to-know-what-to-do)

-Eradicate hypocrisy & double standards
+> "... only if you try to be helpful to other people will you in the end find your way to God." - [Ludwig Wittgenstein](https://www.goodreads.com/quotes/80925-if-you-and-i-are-to-live-religious-lives-it)

 Evil is selfishness - a small self